How to successfully deflect conflict

 These suggested approaches will help deflect conflict, however the real skill will be to challenge and drive change collectively.
 By respecting their freedom to learn and grow as a group, you can guide them towards more ambitious results, so they can progress towards greater performance and positive outcomes.

-If you would like to learn how to successfully coach a team and challenge them to grow and learn, check out our ebook in the online shop:
+If you would like to learn how to successfully challenge a team, check out our ebook and virtual game in the online shop:

 We constantly add content to the site, so please check our on-line shop and look at the full range of games, ebooks and kits.
 Or read some of the other blog posts written by our team of international coaches.